Why Dermatologist Hair Transplant Surgeon?

 An explanatory guide demonstrating how dermatologists make a difference in the hair transplantation journey.

-Hair transplantation began as a dermatologic surgery procedure and become widespread with the development of easy-to-access medical tools.
+Hair transplantation began as a dermatologic surgery procedure and became widespread with the development of easy-to-access medical tools.

 Currently, from nurses to non-medical technicians, everybody attempts to perform hair transplant surgery.
 Only a minority of hair transplant surgeons today are dermatologists.